PrivacyTestDriver/phishphillet/docs/about.md

 If
 you want to be acknowledged for the submission, do let us know how you would like to be called.
-If you have an avatar or picture, do attach it to your email!
+If you have an avatar or picture you want use to use when referring to you, do attach it to your email!